patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/contribute.md

 - Bug reports.
 - Documentation updates.

-This guide outlines the ways that you can contribute to PatternFly's design, code, and documentation.
-With your help, we can stay on top of the latest and greatest solutions to keep PatternFly moving forward.
+This guide outlines the ways that you can contribute to PatternFly's design, code, and documentation to help us stay on top of the latest and greatest solutions.

-If you have any ideas that don't fit into the projects outlined in this guide, please [reach out to us on the primary 'patternfly' Slack channel](https://patternfly.slack.com/archives/C293LQ36J) to start a discussion.
+If you have any ideas that don't fit into the projects outlined in this guide, please [reach out to us on Slack](https://patternfly.slack.com/archives/C293LQ36J).

 ## Design

-If you have skills in visual and interaction design, you can contribute to PatternFly's design, by taking an existing issue, or proposing a new design system feature, enhancement, or icon.
+If you have skills in visual and interaction design, you can contribute to PatternFly's design by taking an existing issue or proposing a new feature, enhancement, or icon.
 If you are interested in any of these projects, [reach out on the 'patternfly-design' Slack channel.](http://join.slack.com/t/patternfly/shared_invite/zt-1npmqswgk-bF2R1E2rglV8jz5DNTezMQ)

 ### Existing design issues

 The PatternFly design team is composed of visual and interaction designers who define the look and feel of the PatternFly library.
 The team follows an agile framework, planning their work in sprints, with a backlog that is tracked and managed via [this GitHub project board.](https://github.com/orgs/patternfly/projects/7/views/30) This board contains a list issues that are currently unassigned and waiting in the queue.
 If you see something here that you'd like to work on, leave a comment on the issue and a member of our team will reach out with next steps.

 ### New feature or enhancement
-If you have an idea for a new design pattern, a new component type, or have ideas for improving existing features, we'd love to hear it.
+If you have an idea for a new design pattern, a new component type, or an existing feature improvement, we'd love to hear it.
 [Start by opening an issue in the `patternfly-design` repository.](https://github.com/patternfly/patternfly-design/issues) From there, a member of our team will reach out and work with you to plan and design a solution.

 ### New icons
-We encourage designers to work with [the existing PatternFly icon set](/design-foundations/icons), which includes both custom and existing Font Awesome icons that cover most common use cases.
-However, when a use case isn't covered, you may want to propose adding a new icon to our set.
+We encourage designers to work with [the existing PatternFly icon set](/design-foundations/icons), which covers most common use cases.
+If your use case isn't covered, you can propose a new icon.

-To contribute a new icon, [start by opening an issue in the `patternfly-design` repository](https://github.com/patternfly/patternfly-design/issues), proposing your icon idea and describing why it's needed.
+To contribute a new icon, [start by opening an issue in the `patternfly-design` repository](https://github.com/patternfly/patternfly-design/issues) that describes your idea and why it's needed.
 A member of our team will reach out to you to discuss next steps.

 ## Code